Get support from A&P

 Following Brexit, the A1 certificate has undergone significant developments for the United Kingdom (UK) and the European Union (EU).
 The UK is no longer an EU Member State, but has negotiated separate agreements with the EU and individual Member States to maintain social security coordination.

-Pending the EU’s ratification of the Trade and Cooperation Agreement (TCA) with the UK, the two parties have arranged for the provisional application of the Agreement.
+Pending the EU’s ratification of the Trade and Cooperation Agreement (TCA) with the UK, both parties have agreed to its provisional application.
 The TCA regulates the coordination of social security after Brexit through a special protocol – the Protocol on Social Security Coordination (PSSC) – which is valid for 15 years from the entry into force of the Agreement.

 UK-based companies must continue to apply for the A1 certificate when posting workers to EU countries, thereby ensuring that their employees remain covered by the UK social security system on assignment abroad.

-Similarly, EU companies posting workers to the UK are obliged to apply for Form A1 with the relevant national authorities.
+Similarly, EU companies posting workers to the UK should apply for Form A1 with the relevant national authorities.

 Get a Free Quote